 Dispatches from the End of Ice

 The future of the world’s ice is at a critical juncture marked by international debate about climate change and almost daily reports about glaciers and ice shelves breaking, oceans rising, and temperatures spiking across the globe.
-These changing landscapes are wrought with mystery, and for Beth Peterson it became personal.
+These changing landscapes and the public discourse surrounding them are changing fast.
+It is ...

-Peterson’s effort to make sense of these losses led to travels across Scandinavia, Italy, England, and back to the United States.
+Peterson’s effort to make sense of these losses led to travels across Scandinavia, Italy, England and back to the United States.
 She visited a cryonics institute, an ice core lab, a wunderkammer, Wittgenstein’s cabin, and other museums and libraries.
 She spoke with historians, guides, and scientists in search of answers.
-Her search for a noted glacier museum in Norway led to news that the renowned building had burned to the ground the night before.
+Her search for a noted glacier museum in Norway led to news that the renowned building had set on fire in the middle of the night before and burned to the ground.

-Dispatches from the End of Ice is part science, part lyric essay, and part research reportage—all structured around a series of found artifacts (a map, a museum, an inventory, a book) in an attempt to understand disappearance.
+Dispatches from the End of Ice is part science, part lyric essay, and part research reportage—all structured around a series of found artifacts (a map, a museum, an inventory, a book) in an attempt to understand the idea of disappearance.
 It is a brilliant synthesis of science, storytelling, and research in the spirit of essayists like Robert Macfarlane, John McPhee, and Joni Tevis.
-Peterson’s work orbits the idea of vanishing and the taxonomies of loss both in an unstable world and in our individual lives.
+Peterson’s work veers into numerous terrains, orbiting the idea of vanishing and the taxonomies of loss both in an unstable world and in our individual lives.